tetomonti/CBMRtools/README.md

 Add your R function to <code>/CBMRtools/R/</code> **do not add standalone scripts, wrap all R code into functions**

-Specify dependencies: within the file <code>/CBMRtools/DESCRIPTION</code>, add to the section Depends the list of packages your function depends on (if any)
+Specify dependencies: within the file <code>/CBMRtools/DESCRIPTION</code>, add to the section Depends the list of packages your function depends on (if any).
+Bioconductor package dependencies should be specified under "biocViews" to ensure proper installation by install_github().

 Add license info to the file and roxygen comments at the top of each function you want to document.
 You don’t need to write this from scratch, see template at	<code>template.R</code> and an example of how to use this template at
 <code>/CBMRtools/R/variationFilter.R</code>.